dave11mj/dh-migration/README.md

 A ruby script to aid migrating legacy content from old URLs.

 ### Dependencies
+_Note: To use the migration script you will need to install `Nokogiri` and `OptionParser` by running `sudo gem install nokogiri OptionParser`_
 _Note: To use the `--new-url` / `-n` flag you first need to need install `launchy` by running `sudo gem install launchy`_

 ### Flags / Options